emefix/design-patterns/README.md

 > * The decorator class must have the same interface as the object it will decorate.
 > * The decorated object must be passed to the decorator object.
 > * The existing object receives new functionality at runtime.

+### 1.3.
+Composite pattern
+__A tree structure of group of object.__
+> * Composite pattern treats a group of object in similar way as a single object.
+> * This pattern composes objects in term of a tree structure to represent a hierarchy.
+> * A class that contains a group of its own objects provides ways to modify them.

 ## Creational patterns
 ### 2.1.
 Builder pattern